This article will help you understand the different classes of shares in a company, how they differ and what they are used for.

 Investing in different asset classes can help you reduce risk without reducing return and gives you tools to help you make your investment portfolio meet your goals.

-Don't get overwhelmed by information.
-Focus on what you need to know about your investment assets.
+Don't get overwhelmed by information—focus on what you need to know about your investment assets.
+Here are six of the most important things.

 Doing well in exams takes intelligence, hard work and dedication - but also exam technique.
 Make the most of your hard work with these tips.